inab/openVRE/README.md

 This repository contains the source code for the OpenVRE core development version, which includes the core components of the platform.
 Other software pieces as the tools, visualizers and data are specific to the each openVRE deployment.

-A production ready version of openVRE can be found in the [openVRE](https://github.com/inab/openVRE) repository.
+A production-ready version of openVRE can be found in the [openVRE](https://github.com/inab/openVRE) repository.
 It also includes a complete documentation of the platform at the respository [wiki](https://github.com/inab/openVRE/wiki).

 ## Installation

+### Dependencies

+You will need to have Docker Compose installed on your system.
+You can find instructions for installing Docker Compose [here](https://docs.docker.com/compose/install/).

 ### Quickstart
+Before you run the installation, it is likely that you will need to change some environment variables:
+- `DOCKER_GROUP`: The group ID for the docker group.
+- `KEYCLOAK_SECRET`: The secret for the Keycloak client.
+- `UID`: The user ID for the user running the services.
+- `GID`: The group ID for the user running the services.

 For a straightforward installation with default configuration, follow the steps below: